-Temple of Heaven in Beijing, China
+The Temple of Heaven in China is a multifaceted and intricate

 Jiajing also contributed significantly by building three more temples, which were called the Temple of Sun, the Temple of Moon, and the Temple of Earth.
 King Qianlong did further renovations to the Temple of Heaven during the 18th century.
 In 1914, the swearing-in ceremony of the Yuan Shih Kai also took place in the Temple of Heaven.
 It was during this time that he declared himself the Emperor of China.
 Four years later, the temple became open to the public.